How to Install Firefox Dev on Ubuntu 26.04, 24.04 and 22.04

 Signed-By: /etc/apt/keyrings/packages.mozilla.org.asc

 If the file is missing or empty, re-run the repository setup commands above.
-If the file exists and looks correct, run sudo apt update and confirm the output includes a line for https://packages.mozilla.org/apt mozilla InRelease before attempting the install again.
+If the file exists and looks correct, run sudo apt update and confirm the output includes a line for https://packages.mozilla.org/apt mozilla InRelease.
+You can also run apt-cache policy firefox-devedition; the output should show a candidate from packages.mozilla.org before you attempt the install again.

 Conclusion

-Firefox Developer Edition is running on Ubuntu through Mozilla’s official APT repository and updates to the latest Beta build each time you run sudo apt upgrade.
-The firefox-devedition binary keeps its own profile separate from any other Firefox channel on the system, so bookmarks, extensions, and settings stay isolated.
-To install other channels from the same Mozilla repository, see our guides on Firefox Beta and Nightly on Ubuntu or Firefox ESR on Ubuntu.
+Firefox Developer Edition now updates on Ubuntu through Mozilla’s official APT repository, with the firefox-devedition binary and profile kept separate from other Firefox channels.
+To install other Mozilla channels from the same repository, see our guides on Firefox Beta and Nightly on Ubuntu or Firefox ESR on Ubuntu.
 To replace the default Firefox Snap with Mozilla’s APT packages, see removing Firefox Snap from Ubuntu.

 Found this guide useful?